destijl/grr-workshop-setup/README.md

 ## Create the server

-Create a reasonably high-powered Ubuntu trusty VM for the GRR server (I used n1-standard-8).
+Create a high-powered Ubuntu trusty VM for the GRR server (like n1-standard-16 with SSD disk).
 Install the server using the [quickstart instructions](https://github.com/google/grr-doc/blob/master/quickstart.adoc).
 If you have a domain name for the demo server make sure to use it in the settings prompts.

 ## Download and host the clients